InWonYeu/interphon/docs/source/introduction.rst

 **InterPhon** operation is based on direct approach using the finite displacement method (FDM).
-The input required for the program execution are only a :ref:`label_dft_structure_file` representing the atomic structure of interest and the corresponding :ref:`label_dft_force_file` providing the forces acting on each atom, in any DFT code format as shown in following figure.
+The input required for the program execution are only a :ref:`label_dft_structure_file` representing the atomic structure of interest and the corresponding :ref:`label_dft_force_file` providing the forces acting on each atom, in any DFT code format as shown in the following figure.

 .. image:: images/InterPhon_workflow.png

-The output is given as :ref:`data files and graphics <label_post_process_property_file>` printing the phonon properties, such as the density of states (DOS), band, vibrational motions (phonon mode), and thermal properties (vibrational entropy and free energy)
+The output is given as :ref:`data files and graphics <label_post_process_property_file>` printing the phonon properties, including the density of states (DOS), band, vibrational motions (phonon mode), and thermal properties (vibrational entropy and free energy).

 Architecture
 ************

-The **InterPhon** package consists of following five sub-packages:
+The **InterPhon** package consists of the following five sub-packages:

 - ``error`` sub-package includes error modules defined by developer to guide users.